yuyi1000/mobile-flashcards/README.md

 ## How to run

-run `npm start` and then either open iPhone simulator on laptop or physical iPhone device with [Expo](https://expo.io/).
+run `npm start` and then either open iOS simulator on laptop or physical iPhone device with [Expo](https://expo.io/).